Last updated: January 2026 to reflect current TRD guidance on tax residency.

 The Obligations of a Thai Tax Resident

-As a Thai tax resident, you must file a tax return if your annual income exceeds THB 120,000 as an individual or THB 220,000 as a married couple.
+As a Thai tax resident, you may be subject to Thai personal income tax on foreign-sourced income that is brought into Thailand during the same tax year in which it is earned.
+Foreign income earned before 1 January 2024 is not taxable when remitted.s a Thai tax resident, you must file a tax return if your annual income exceeds THB 120,000 as an individual or THB 220,000 as a married couple.
 This filing requirement applies even if you do not owe any taxes.
-Tax returns must be filed within three months of the year-end.
+Thai tax returns are generally filed by 31st March (April 8th for e-filing) of the following year, or later if an extension applies.

 How Does This Affect You?

-1. Assess Your Tax Residency Status: Calculate the days you’ve stayed in Thailand during the current tax year.
-If it exceeds 180 days, you are considered a tax resident, regardless of your visa status, and subject to Thai personal income tax.
+- Assess Your Tax Residency Status: Calculate the days you’ve stayed in Thailand during the tax year.
+If it exceeds 180 days, you are considered a tax resident, regardless of your visa status and subject to Thai personal income tax.

 How to Optimise Tax Outcomes

-• Explore Global Tax-Efficient Strategies: How you structure your global assets can make a significant difference your overall tax burden.
+- Explore Global Tax-Efficient Strategies: How you structure your global assets can make a significant difference to your overall tax burden.

-• Check for Double Taxation Agreements: Explore and understand any DTAs that affect your individaul circumstances.
+- Check for Double Taxation Agreements: Explore and understand any DTAs that affect your individual circumstances.

 Long-Term Resident (LTR) Visa Exemption